A3sal0n/FalconGate/CONTRIBUTING.md

 #### **Did you fix whitespace, format code, or make a purely cosmetic patch?**

-Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of FalconGate will generally not be accepted.
+Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of Falcongate will generally not be accepted.

 </br>
-FalconGate is a volunteer effort.
+Falcongate is a volunteer effort.
 We encourage you to pitch in and join the team!

 Thanks!

-FalconGate team
+Falcongate team